ourlifeloop/marketing/src/cms/training-faqs/how-do-i-sync-my-lifeloop-calendar-with-my-communitys-marketing-website-1.md

 ---
-question: How do I Sync my LifeLoop Calendar with my Community's Marketing Website?
+question: How do I sync my LifeLoop calendar with my community's marketing website?
 answer: >-
   -To begin, log into the LifeLoop staff site.
 On the left-hand side within the blue panel go ahead and click on the “Calendar”